hansaya/FastLiFePO4BatteryCharger/README.md

 # Board files

 You can use the zip file within cam/ folder to get the board made by a PCB house.
-Board can be made with 2layer and 1oz copper.
+Board can be made with 2-layer and 1oz copper.
 If you have the money for higher copper thickness go for it but not required.

 ## Assembling the board

 * Do SMT soldering for all parts except for connectors and the fuse holders.
 * Trim pots are not required but recommended if you want to tweak the current settings.
 If you do select the trim ports, **DO NOT INSTALL R4, R5, R16, R17, R18 and R19.** R4 and R5 is used to set the charging current, R17 and R17 for termination current and finally R18 and R19 is for adapter current limit.
 Default values set on schematic designed for 4A adapter current limit, 3A charging current limit and 0.3A termination current.
 * NTC thermistor required to let the charger operate at full current.
 1.9v at the NTC positive legs could trigger into normal operation mode for testing.
 * Add solder to no mask section to increase the current capabilities.
-This how I got away with 1oz copper.
+This is how I got away with 1oz copper.
 * R13 and R14 can be used to set the output voltage.
 Use 1.8(1+R13/R14) to set the voltage.
 My schematic sets this at 10.8V (LifePo4 3S).
 * C11 can be used to set the safety timer.
 Checkout the datasheet for more information.
-* P-CH mosfet I picked are only designed for 20v so do not exceed 20v input voltage.
+* P-CH mosfets I picked are only designed for 20v so do not exceed 20v input voltage.
 * LED outputs are not required but handy to have.
+* EN solder jumper can be used to permanently turn on the input.
+* TB1 cab be used to reroute the charge enable pin to the external connector.
+Use a sharp knife to cut the trace between default charge enable tab.
+* Q7 is optional if the charger needs to be enabled by default.
+Use a jumper to bridge the mosfet pads.

 # Other considerations

 * Install an external battery protection system between the battery and the charger.
 * Even though charger can do 10A, inductor seems to get bit toasty at that level of current.
-I found 6A to be a happy medium.
+I find 6A to be a happy medium.

-# TODO

-* Looks like I overlooked the charge enable pin configuration.
-With the current design, enable pin only enables the charging and output get connected to the input as soon as a valid input is present.
-I need to use the EN pin to trigger the bypass switch as well.